KhronosGroup/glslang/MIT-CONTRIBUTIONS.md

 ## Contributions under MIT CLA

-Prior to the adoption of the Apache 2.0 with LLVM Exception CLA, this repository used an MIT CLA.
+Prior to the adoption of the Apache 2.0 CLA, this repository used an MIT CLA.
 The following commits were contributed under the MIT CLA.
-All subsequent contributions are made under the Apache 2.0 with LLVM Exception CLA.
+All subsequent contributions are made under the Apache 2.0 CLA.

 | Commit                                                                                                | GitHub ID                | Commit Date          | CLA Signed At            | Message                                                                                                                                                                                                                  |
 | ----------------------------------------------------------------------------------------------------- | ------------------------ | -------------------- | ------------------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |